EricArcher/ebvSim/README.md

 * __ploidy__: the ploidy of the markers to be simulated.
 Set to 2 for diploid.
 * __rmetasim.ngen__: the number of generations to run Rmetasim for.
 Set to 0 to skip Rmetasim.

-For the first set of trials, we would like people to sign up to run __100 replicates__ of each scenario on the google spreadsheet located [here](https://docs.google.com/spreadsheets/d/1-o7dPFz9l8w2Eh0sox7CV-s6d3NP1XWy5-vCp7kaFEA/edit?usp=sharing).
+For the first set of trials, we would like people to sign up to run __100 replicates__ of each scenario on the [google spreadsheet](https://docs.google.com/spreadsheets/d/1-o7dPFz9l8w2Eh0sox7CV-s6d3NP1XWy5-vCp7kaFEA/edit?usp=sharing).

 ***